 Water damage to laminate flooring is a common occurrence seen by laminate flooring inspectors..
 The cause of this damage is often such things as a flood, slow leak from plumbing, improper maintenance and spills.
 Just about any way you can get water onto many laminate floors seems to result water damage to many of these laminate floors.
 This is especially true with less expensive DPL products and the water that was not been wiped up immediately.
 Many sport centers face this problem and according to http://www.sportsandsafetysurfaces.co.uk/ , sometimes this damage is covered under the manufactures warranty.
 At other times water damage may be covered under home owners insurance and often most water damage is not covered at all.
 Depending upon the severity of the damage it may be correctable by a plank replacement.
 At other times a larger portion of,or the entire installation may need to be replaced.

 Plumbing and Appliance Leaks

-Slow leaks are often difficult to identify as they are below the laminate where they penetrate into the laminates core material.
+Leaks are often very slow which makes them difficult to identify them early as they are below the laminate where they penetrate into the laminates core material.

 While you may not see the leak an inspector can tell that excess moisture is there by use of a moisture meter.